mahdiabdollahpour/mahdiabdollahpour.github.io/_pages/about.md

   - /about.html
 ---

 I'm Mahdi, a graduate student at  University of Toronto.
-I am working on Conversatioal Recommendation at D3M lab at UofT
+I am working on Conversatioal Recommendation at [D3M](https://d3m.mie.utoronto.ca/) lab at UofT.
 <!-- is enthusiastic about <Strong>Machine Learning</Strong>.
 To be precise, he is interested in<Strong> Deep learning </Strong>applied to<Strong> Natural Language Processing</Strong>.
 He is also interested in neural network vulnerabilities and Adversarial Machine Learning.  -->

 Research Interests